SAP/open-ux-tools/packages/preview-middleware/test/integration/README.md

 # Integration tests

 ## Preview
-Folder for all integration tests of the preview
+Folder for all integration tests of the preview.